-1. The permanent delegation of powers by the Board of Directors to the Executive Committee or to one or several Chief Executive Officers shall require two-thirds of the members of the Board of Directors to vote for and may include, at the Board of Directors choice, all or a part of the powers of the Board itself, establishing the contents, the restrictions and the types of delegation.
-At any rate, non-delegable powers pursuant to statute, the Articles of Association and these Regulations may not be delegated to the Executive Committee or the Chief Executive Officers, nor may those others that are necessary for the responsible exercise of the general oversight duty that is incumbent on the Board of Directors.

-- 2. The Executive Committee, should it exist, shall be made up of a number of directors being no less than three and no greater than eight.
+- 1. The permanent delegation of powers by the board of directors to the Executive Committee or to one or several CEOs shall require two-thirds of the members of the board of directors to vote for and may include, at the board of directors' choice, all or a part of the powers of the board itself, establishing the contents, the restrictions and the types of delegation.
+At any rate, non-delegable powers pursuant to statute, the Articles of Association and these Regulations may not be delegated to the Executive Committee or the CEOs, nor may those others that are necessary for the responsible exercise of the general oversight duty that is incumbent on the board of directors. - 2.
+The Executive Committee, should it exist, shall be made up of a number of directors being no less than three and no greater than eight.
 At least two of the members of the Executive Committee must be non-executive directors and at least one of these latter must be an independent director. - 3.
-The Chairman of the Board of Directors shall act as the Chairman of the Executive Committee and the Secretary of the Board of Directors shall act as Secretary, who may be assisted by the Deputy-Secretary. - 4.
-The Executive Committee will hold its meetings when the Chairman calls it. - 5.
-The Executive Committee has to inform the Board of Directors about the business transacted and the decisions taken at its meetings.
+The CEO or the chief executive, should there be more than one, shall act as the Chair of the Executive Committee and the Secretary of the board of directors shall act as Secretary, who may be assisted by the Deputy-Secretary. - 4.
+The Executive Committee will hold its meetings when the Chair calls it. - 5.
+The Executive Committee has to inform the board of directors about the business transacted and the decisions taken at its meetings.
 Additionally, a copy of the minutes of the meeting of the Executive Committee shall be sent to all the directors.